innlouvate/web_intro/README.md

-# Intro to the Web
+# Makers Academy week 3: Intro to the Web

 ## Introduction to the web, including: